TolsonA/Group_3/README.md

 •	Description/overview of the project

-o	       Provide a brief overview of the project – (Compare overall birth rate vs death rate (Death rate, crude               (per1,000 people), Fertility rate, total (births per woman)) per country over
+Provide a brief overview of the project – (Compare overall birth rate vs death rate (Death rate, crude (per1,000 people), Fertility rate, total (births per woman)) per country over

-	       Explain what the project does
+Explain what the project does
-	       Why is it useful?
+Why is it useful?
-	       Data (describe the data set)

 # Data